browserengineering/book/book/animations.md

         self.animations = {}
 ```

-The simplest type of animation is a `NumericAnimation`, which animates
+The simplest type of animation animates numeric properties like
-simple numeric properties like `opacity`:
+`opacity`:

 ``` {.python}
 class NumericAnimation: